 - Freshly ground pepper to taste

 - Soak the cashews in a bowl of filtered water overnight.

 - Once the cashews are in a paste, add tiny amounts of water as the processor is running to smooth out the paste into a thick cream.
 Be careful not to add too much water because you don't want a runny cheese.
-Only use the water that you need.
+Only use the amount of water that you need.

 - Add spices and continue to mix until fully combined.

 - Wash the kale and tear the leaves into large pieces and set aside to dry.
 You can also use a salad spinner to dry the leaves.
 Don't skip this step.
 If you skip drying the kale, the cheese mix won't stick to the leaves.

 - Place the kale into a large mixing bowl.
 Add the cashew cheese mixture and massage into each of the kale leaves until each leaf is heavily coated.
 Massaging the kale helps break down the fiber in the leaves, so don't be afraid to rub the cheese mixture in.
 Make sure to get the cheese mixture in all the nooks and crannies of the leaves.

 - Line the dehydrator tray with a Teleflex sheet.
 If you don’t have a Teleflex sheet, go ahead and use an unlined tray, they’ll probably be okay.
 I only use a lined sheet so that I can catch any cheesy “drippings.”

 - Set the dehydrator to 105 degrees Fahrenheit and dehydrate until fully crisp, approximately three hours.